 Manning earned his Ph.D. in linguistics from Stanford University in 1994.
 Prior to joining Stanford University as Faculty member in 1999, Manning held positions at Carnegie Mellon University and the University of Sydney.
 He is a fellow of many professional organizations including the Association for Computing Machinery, the Association for the Advancement of Artificial Intelligence, and the Association for Computational Linguistics, of which he is also a former President (2015).
 He has coauthored leading textbooks on statistical natural language processing and information retrieval.
-As a Manning is also a member of the Stanford Natural Language Processing group and manages development of the Stanford CoreNLP software.
+Manning is also a member of the Stanford Natural Language Processing group and manages development of the Stanford CoreNLP software.

 This event is free and open to the public, but registration is required.
 To register for this event, visit https://www.ias.edu/events/manning-publiclecture.
 For more information on other public lectures and events at the Institute, visit http://www.ias.edu/events.